timosalm/tap-cartographer-workshop/workshop/workshop/content/workshop-overview.md

 The goal of this workshop is to get familiar with all the capabilities Cartographer provides.

-TAP uses **Supply Chain Choreographer** which is based on the open source **Cartographer** to **allow App Operators create pre-approved paths to production** by integrating Kubernetes resources with the elements of our existing toolchains.
+VMware Tanzu Application Platform (TAP) uses **Supply Chain Choreographer** which is based on the open source **Cartographer** to **allow App Operators create pre-approved paths to production** by integrating Kubernetes resources with the elements of their existing toolchains.

 ```dashboard:open-url
 url: https://cartographer.sh